 Limitations of Use:

-Not for treating type 1 diabetes mellitus or diabetic ketoacidosis.
+Not recommended in those with type 1 diabetes; may increase risk of diabetic ketoacidosis.
 Not studied in patients with a history of pancreatitis.

 <18yrs: not established.

-Correct volume depletion and assess for volume contraction before initiating.
-Monitor for symptomatic hypotension after starting therapy (esp. elderly, renal impairment, low systolic BP, or on diuretics).
+Correct volume depletion before initiating.
+Increased risk for volume depletion or hypotension in those with renal impairment (eGFR <60mL/min/1.73m2), elderly, low systolic BP, or on loop diuretics.
+Assess volume status and renal function prior to initiation; monitor during therapy.
 Assess for ketoacidosis in presence of signs/symptoms of metabolic acidosis, regardless of blood glucose levels; discontinue if suspected, evaluate and treat; consider risk factors before initiation (eg, pancreatic insulin deficiency, caloric restriction, alcohol abuse).
 Consider temporarily discontinuing prior to scheduled surgery (for ≥4 days) or other clinical situations (eg, prolonged fasting due to illness or post-surgery).
-Evaluate renal function prior to starting and monitor periodically thereafter.
-Consider factors that may predispose to acute kidney injury including hypovolemia, chronic renal insufficiency, CHF, and on concomitant drugs (eg, diuretics, ACEIs, ARBs, NSAIDs).
-Consider temporarily discontinuing in reduced oral intake or fluid losses; monitor for acute kidney injury; discontinue and treat if occurs.
-Consider risks/benefits in those with known risk factors for heart failure; monitor for signs/symptoms; evaluate and consider discontinuing if develops.
-Monitor for signs/symptoms of pancreatitis, serious hypersensitivity reactions, severe joint pain, or bullous pemphigoid; discontinue if suspected or occurs.
+Consider risks/benefits in patients with known risk factors for heart failure; monitor for signs/symptoms; evaluate and consider discontinuing if develops.
+Monitor for pancreatitis, serious hypersensitivity reactions, severe joint pain, or bullous pemphigoid; discontinue if suspected or occurs.
 Necrotizing fasciitis of the perineum (Fournier's gangrene); discontinue and treat immediately if suspected; use alternative antidiabetic.
-Monitor for genital mycotic infections, UTIs (including urosepsis, pyelonephritis), increases in LDL-C; treat as appropriate.
-Before initiating, consider factors that may increase risk of amputation (eg, history of prior amputation, peripheral vascular disease, neuropathy, diabetic foot ulcers).
+Increased risk of genital mycotic infections, UTIs (including urosepsis, pyelonephritis); monitor and treat appropriately.
+Prior to initiation, consider factors that may predispose to need for amputations (eg, history of prior amputation, peripheral vascular disease, neuropathy, diabetic foot ulcers).
 Monitor for infection (including osteomyelitis), new pain/tenderness, sores or ulcers of the lower limbs; discontinue if occur.
 History of angioedema to other DPP-4 inhibitors.
 Severe hepatic impairment: not recommended.
 Elderly.
-Pregnancy (avoid during 2nd & 3rd trimesters).
-Nursing mothers: not recommended.
+Pregnancy (during 2nd & 3rd trimesters), nursing mothers: not recommended.

 Sodium-glucose co-transporter 2 (SGLT2) inhibitor + dipeptidyl peptidase-4 (DPP-4) inhibitor.

+Greater potential for volume depletion or hypotension with concomitant diuretics.
 May need a lower dose of concomitant insulin or insulin secretagogue (eg, sulfonylurea) to reduce risk of hypoglycemia.
-Possible hypotension with concomitant diuretics; monitor.
-May cause false (+) urine glucose tests or unreliable measurements of 1,5-AG assay; use alternative methods to monitor glycemic control.
-Concomitant digoxin; monitor.
+Ertugliflozin may antagonize serum lithium concentrations; monitor levels more frequently.
+Ertugliflozin will lead to false (+) urine glucose tests or unreliable measurements of 1,5-AG assay; use alternative methods to monitor glycemic control.

-Genital mycotic infections (esp. females), upper RTIs, nasopharyngitis, headache, UTIs, vaginal pruritus, increased urination, back pain, weight decrease, thirst; hypotension, hypoglycemia, pancreatitis, ketoacidosis, renal impairment, increases in LDL-C, possible severe and disabling arthralgia, bullous pemphigoid; rare: Fournier's gangrene.
+Genital mycotic infections (esp. females), upper RTIs, nasopharyngitis, headache, UTIs, vaginal pruritus, increased urination, back pain, weight decrease, thirst; hypoglycemia, pancreatitis, ketoacidosis, renal impairment, severe and disabling arthralgia, bullous pemphigoid; rare: Fournier's gangrene.

 Generic Drug Availability: